 - The wages you lost from missing work because of the attack

 A bite from a friend or family member’s dog is especially difficult because you naturally worry about damaging your relationship or upsetting someone you care about.
-However, it is important to report the bite to the authorities so you can begin the process of getting financial compensation for your injuries.
+However, it is important to report the bite to the authorities so that you can begin the process of getting financial compensation for your injuries.

-As a hired worker, you have the same right to recover all of your costs and damages.
+As a hired worker, you have the same right to recover all your costs and damages.
 Georgia law requires homeowners to provide a safe environment for people working on their property.
-And that means that dogs must be controlled.
+That means that dogs must be controlled.

-A dog bite lawyer shouldn’t cost anything up-front.
-At John Foy & Associates, our fee system is set up so that you don’t pay us anything unless we win you money.
+Our Lawrenceville dog bite lawyers have a fee system set up so that you don’t pay us anything unless we win you money.
 We think this is a fair way to give our clients quality legal help when they need it most.

 Talk to us for free and we’ll explain your rights and your legal options.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.
+Call us or fill out the form to your right and get your FREE consultation today.